nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/workflow-tutorials/workflow-escalation-rules-example.md

 ## Setting the Workflow's Availability

-In our case, we want the workflow to be available only for File documents on which the user has the Write permission.
+In our case, we want the workflow to be available only for File documents on which the user has the Edit permission.
 So we should do the following:

 1. Go to the **Availability** tab.
 1. "Current user has one of the permissions": select **Edit**.